AthiraThulasi/JavaLearningJournal/36_Map/README.md

     | Map (Key, Value)  |
     +------------------+

- > Whenever we want to retrieve the VALUE, use the KEY associated with it.
+ > Whenever we want to retrieve the value, we use the KEY that is associated with that VALUE.
 This is called LOOK UP OPERATION (Retrieval).

  > LOOK UP happens at super speed.

  > Perfomance of get() or the LOOK UP opearation is O(1) > Time Complexity.

- > Example use: Counting frequencies, lookups (dictionary-style).
+ > Example use: Counting frequencies, lookups (dictionary).

 ```

 ## What is Timecomplexity O(1) means?
 ```
-> No matter how many key-value pairs are stored in the map, whether it's 10, 100, 1,000, or even 1 million.
+> No matter how many key-value pairs are stored in the map, whether it's 10, 100, 1000, or even 1 million.

 > Retrieving a value using a KEY will take the same amount of time > So TimeComplexity is Constant - O(1)